Ted Horn: Championship car career

 Horn continued to race with moderate success through the 1930s, with second, third and fourth places at the Indianapolis 500 and placing well in the championship standings.

-He volunteered for World War II service but was rejected on the basis of his racing injuries.
+Horn volunteered for World War II service but was rejected on the basis of his racing injuries.
 After the cessation of hostilities, racing began again on a limited basis in 1945, and Horn won all seven races he entered that year.
 Further success came his way in the three subsequent years, giving him the National Championship in 1946, 1947 and 1948; this was the first three-time win.
 He never won the Indianapolis 500, but achieved nine straight top-four finishes.
 He also started on the pole in 1947.

 Death

 During the season finale of the 1948 AAA Championship Car season, with Horn having already clinched his third successive championship, in Du Quoin, Illinois on October 10, 1948, he was involved in a serious accident during the second lap.
 He was taken to the hospital alive but died a short time later.
 He was 38.
-The AAA Championship Car race (now USAC Silver Crown) is known as the Ted Horn 100 in his memory.
+The Southern Illinois 100 was known as the Ted Horn Memorial from 1952 until 1983.